-Condition Name Classification Associated With MessageAvailableCondition message-driven single input port ExpiringMessageAvailableCondition message-driven single input port DownstreamMessageAffordableCondition message-driven single output port PeriodicCondition clock-driven operator as a whole CountCondition other operator as a whole BooleanCondition execution-driven operator as a whole AsynchronousCondition execution-driven operator as a whole
+Condition Name Classification Associated With MessageAvailableCondition message-driven single input port ExpiringMessageAvailableCondition message-driven single input port MultiMessageAffordableCondition message-driven multiple input ports MultiMessageAffordableTimeoutCondition message-driven single or multiple input ports DownstreamMessageAffordableCondition message-driven single output port PeriodicCondition clock-driven operator as a whole CountCondition other operator as a whole BooleanCondition execution-driven operator as a whole AsynchronousCondition execution-driven operator as a whole MemoryAvailableCondition other single holoscan::Allocator CudaStreamCondition message-driven (CUDA sync) single input port CudaEventCondition message-driven (CUDA sync) single input port CudaBufferAvailableCondition message-driven (CUDA sync) single input port

 Here, the various message-driven conditions are associated with an input port (receiver) or output port (transmitter).
-Message-driven conditions are typically assigned via the IOSpec::condition method (C++/Python) method as called from an operator's setup (C++/Python) method.
+Message-driven conditions that are associated with a single input port are typically assigned via the IOSpec::condition method (C++/Python) method as called from an operator's setup (C++/Python) method.
+Those associated with multiple input ports would instead be assigned via the OperatorSpec::multi_port_condition method (C++/Python) method as called from an operator's setup (C++/Python) method.

 All other condition types are typically passed as either a positional or keyword argument during operator construction in the application's compose method (i.e. passed to make_operator() in C++ or the operator class's constructor in Python).
 Once these conditions are assigned, they automatically enforce the associated criteria for that transmitter/receiver as part of the conditions controlling whether the operator will call compute.
 Due to the AND combination of conditions discussed above, all ports must meet their associated conditions in order for an operator to call compute.